IgnazioSotgiu/Restaurant-Website-MS1/README.md

 * CSS to style the elements in the pages.
 ### Libraries
 * Bootstrap Library to style the elements.
-* Google Fonts
+* Google Fonts.
-* Font Awesome where to get the icons
+* Font Awesome where to get the icons.
+* Emojipedia
 ### Tools
-* developed on gitpod.io
+* Developed on gitpod.io
 * Git Hub for version control.
 * Chrome developer tool.
 * Microsoft Word for printable Menus.